kstenerud/concise-text-encoding/cte-specification.md

     string25
     _contains_underscores
+    _150
     飲み物

 ### URI

 Uniform Resource Identifier, structured in accordance with [RFC 3986](https://tools.ietf.org/html/rfc3986).
+Instances of the double-quote character(`"`), control characters, whitespace characters, line break characters, and any characters not editable in a utf-8 capable editor must be percent-encoded.

 URIs have the encoding type `u`.

 Note: Percent-encoding sequences within URIs are NOT interpreted; they are passed through as-is.